 34.1 Local Government Operations.
-Pursuant to 25 U.S.C. sections 2710(b)(2)(B) and 2710(d)(3)(C), within thirty (30) days of receipt by the Tribe of a request from a local unit of government of Monona County, the Tribe shall in good faith commence negotiations and shall endeavor in good faith to reach agreement for payment of actual costs to help fund operations of Monona County impacted by the Tribe's Class III gaming permitted under this Compact and as permitted by the Act.
+Pursuant to 25 U.S.C. sections 2710(b)(2)(B) and 2710(d)(3)(C), within thirty (30) days of receipt by the Tribe of a request from a local unit of government of Cherokee County, Crawford county, Ida County, Monona County, Plymouth

+County and Woodbury County, the Tribe shall in good faith commence negotiations and shall endeavor in good faith to reach agreement for payment of actual costs to help fund operations of local government agencies impacted by the Tribe's Class III gaming permitted under this Compact and as permitted by the Act.
 If requested by the Department, the Tribe shall provide a report on all such agreements and payments made, within thirty (30) days of the request.

 34.2 Charitable Donations.
-The Omaha Tribe understands the importance of contributing to charitable organizations and causes in the region for various purposes such as education, health, public safety, the arts, the environment, cultural activities, historic preservation, and others.
+The Winnebago Tribe understands the importance of contributing to charitable organizations and causes in the region for various purposes such as education, health, public safety, the arts, the environment, cultural activities, historic preservation, and others.
 The Tribe has historically been a major contributor to charitable causes and is committed to continuing that practice as business allows.
-Accordingly, and in compliance with 25 U.S.C. sections 2710(b)(2)(B) and 2710(d)(3)(C), the Tribe may in its discretion make charitable donations from gaming revenues.
-The Tribe shall provide a report to the State of Iowa detailing any charitable contributions it has made during the year.
-Such report shall be submitted no later than December 31, 2006, and annually thereafter during the entire term of this Compact.
+Accordingly, and pursuant to 25 U.S.C. sections 2710(b)(2)(B) and 2710(d)(3)(C), the Tribe agrees to appropriate and donate a minimum of \$200,000 each year of this Compact from gaming revenue for charitable purposes.
+The Tribe shall provide a report to the State of Iowa detailing its charitable contributions each year.
+Such report shall be submitted no later than December 31, 2005, and annually thereafter during the entire term of this Compact.